Denise And Michael Kellen Foundation Inc

 -

-Board Service Matters: Grants appear strongly correlated with organizations where trustees hold board positions or leadership roles, particularly the Melanoma Research Alliance, Wellesley College, Rockefeller University, and Weill-Cornell Medicine.
+Board Service Matters: Grants appear strongly correlated with organisations where trustees hold board positions or leadership roles, particularly the Melanoma Research Alliance, Wellesley College, Rockefeller University, and Weill-Cornell Medicine.

 -